ROBOBREIZH/robobreizh_perception/README.md

-# robobreizh_vision
+# RoboBreizh Perception Package

 ## Overview

-Robobreizh's computer vision server.
-It performs object and person detections using mask-RCNN and YOLO.
+Robobreizh's perception package.
+It performs object and person detections using mask-RCNN and OpenPose / YOLO.

 It can detect: